Now that you’ve completed your application, you’ll shortly hear from us to book an information session for your course.

-Booking your interview
+Booking your information session

-We’ll contact you by email once an interview slot is available for you to book.
+We’ll contact you by email once an information session slot is available for you to book.
 You’ll choose a time and date which suits you (from selected dates according to the avaibility of the course director) through our student portal and details on how to do this will be included in the email.
 You can click here to watch our video tutorial if you're not sure how to log in to the student portal.

-What to expect from your interview
+What to expect from your information session

 - Why did you apply for college?